Accident at Work*

 • Burns

 For those welding without the correct facial protection, the risk of injury to the face via a burn is increased.
-The employer is responsible to ensure that their welders are supplied with the correct equipment, but the employee is also responsible for using the equipment as it was intended.
+The employer is responsible for ensuring that their welders are supplied with the correct equipment, but the employee is also responsible for using the equipment as it was intended.

 • Eye Injuries